 There are bigger issues that we have to address around education.
 Some can be addressed through technology, but the failures in tech-based education make districts wary.
-These efforts have been mostly unsustainable.
-Moreover, priorities change with elections, and schools that don’t even have latrines or desks are hardly suitable for tech infrastructure that needs climate control, electricity, and security.
+Most efforts have been unsustainable.
+Priorities change with elections.
+Schools that don’t even have desks or latrines are hardly suitable for tech infrastructure, which requires climate control, electricity, and security.

-I hold more hope for informal educational opportunities—such as health and agriculture digital development programs with an educational component, mobile training centers, offline content, and other offerings that demonstrate more promise to reach more students, especially women and girls.
+I hold more hope for informal educational opportunities—such as health and agriculture digital development programs with an educational component, mobile training centers, offline content, and other offerings that demonstrate more promise for reaching more students, especially women and girls.

 Revi Sterling directs USAID’s WomenConnect Challenge.
-A pioneer in technology and gender, Revi holds a Ph.D. in Media, Technology, and Society from University of Colorado Boulder, where she also founded the Information and Communication Technology for Development master’s program.
-Revi consults widely on using tech to empower women and marginalized populations, and has worked in over 40 countries.
+A technology and gender expert, Revi has a Ph.D. in Media, Technology, and Society from University of Colorado Boulder, where she also founded the nation’s first Information and Communication Technology for Development master’s program.
+She consults widely on using tech to empower women and girls.